How Great Customer Service Can Make or Break Your Business

 Alternately titled: Why I love Costco.
 And why I almost didn’t love Costco anymore.
-All because of customer service.
+And how great customer service turned what could have been a bad situation around.

 Let me preface this with the fact that I love Costco, have been a member my entire adult life, and many many have fond childhood memories of long Costco trips with lots of samples.
 My family is notorious among my friends for being an extreme Costco loving family.